GravityShark/nix/README.md

 ## installation

-> assuming that you like use the same user name (gravity) and also disk partitioning
+> assuming that you like use the same user name (gravity)

-1. install nixos from the gui setting up the partitions n reboot.
+1. install nixos from the gui setting up the partitions (preferably swap partition n reboot.

 2. now when you're in, enable flake capabilities